open-afc-project/openafc/rcache/README.md

    `docker container inspect AFCPROJECTNAME_rcache_INSTANCEINDEX`
 3. Find `rcache` container IP in host file system:
    In printed JSON it is at `[0]["NetworkSettings"]["Networks"][DEFAULTNETWORKNAME]["IPAddress"]`
-4. Do ssh or plink local port forwarding from your client machine to rcache container IP, port 8000 (or whatever `RCACHE_PORT` is set to):
+4. Do ssh or plink local port forwarding from your client machine to rcache container IP, port 8000 (or whatever `RCACHE_CLIENT_PORT` is set to):
   `SSHORPLINK -L LOCALPORT:RCACHEIPADDRESS:8000`
 4. On client machine browse to `localhost:LOCALPORT/redoc`